 Organisations that require uniforms to be worn are also starting to explore options to improve the design and fabric used to make the uniforms more adaptable to changes in body temperature for workers such as menopausal women.

 Menopausal employees also have rights under the Equality Act 2010.
 This Act protects employees against discrimination in the workplace on the grounds of age, gender or disability, along with other such protected characteristics.
 It protects those employees whether the discrimination is direct or indirect.
 Direct discrimination is where the employee is deliberately treated differently because of one of their protected characteristics, and indirect discrimination is where a policy or practice within the workplace has a disproportionately negative effect on someone with a protected characteristic.

-Menopausal employees have been successful in their discrimination claims in the Employment tribunal under two headings – gender and disability discrimination.
+Menopausal employees have been successful in their discrimination claims in the Employment tribunal under two headings – sex and disability discrimination.

 There are two ways in which a menopausal employee could suffer discrimination under this heading.
 First, if the employee is on the receiving end of jokes or ‘banter’ regarding their condition.
 This could amount to harassment or even sexual harassment under the Equality Act.

 Second, where a menopausal employee suffers from a drop in their performance at work, that employee could claim gender discrimination if their menopausal or peri-menopausal symptoms are not taken as seriously as if a man had the same symptoms and they affected his work.